Snowflake-Labs/schemachange/README.md

 # snowchange
-Snowchange is a simple python script which helps manage schema changes for the Snowflake data warehouse.
+Snowchange is a simple python script which helps manage schema changes for the [Snowflake](https://www.snowflake.com/) data warehouse.

 When combined with a version control system and a CI/CD tool, schema changes can be approved and deployed through a pipeline using modern software delivery practises.

 ## Usage

-It's just a single python file named snowchange.py.
-Create a repository, copy it in there, and follow the example databases structure to get started.
+It's just a single python file named [snowchange.py](snowchange.py).
+Create your own repository, copy it in there, and follow the example databases structure to get started.

 ### Preparation